exadel-inc/esl/src/modules/esl-panel-group/README.md

 <a name="intro"></a>

-ESLPanelGroup is a custom element used as a container for a group of ESLPanels.
+**ESLPanelGroup** is a custom element used as a container for a group of `ESLPanel`s.
-ESLPanelGroup provides group behavior, such as synchronized content state change.
+`ESLPanelGroup` provides group behavior, such as synchronized content state change.

-**Note:** ESLPanelGroup should be registered before ESLPanel.

 ```js
 ESLPanelGroup.register();